serycjon/MFTIQ/readme.md

 and feel free to run it on your own videos.
 If you don't want to create your own video edit template, run:

-	python demo.py --video your/video/or/directory/with/images --edit checkerboard --gpu 0
+	python demo.py --video demo_in/camel/ --edit checkerboard --gpu 0

+You can replace the `demo_in/camel/` with a path to your video file, or a directory with video frames.

 ## Run eval report